 The Museum of Genocide speaks of Cambodia’s horridly painful past.
 Stark exhibits include metal bunks in narrow cells plastered with black and white photos of every prisoner – men, women and children- who were captured.
 The buildings remain as found, with windows barred with iron and barbed wire, and electric barbed wire around the perimeter.

-This were the execution grounds for the Khmer Rouge, who are believed to have brought the prisoners out from S-21 in Phnom Penh.
-Total numbers killed here vary between 17,000- 20,000 of men, women and children, many of them found bludgeoned to death to save the cost of a bullet.
+This was the execution grounds for the Khmer Rouge, who are believed to have brought the prisoners out from S-21 in Phnom Penh.
+Total numbers killed here vary between 17,000- 20,000 men, women, and children, many of them found bludgeoned to death to save the cost of a bullet.

 The Silver Pagoda is also known as the Temple of the Emerald Buddha.
 Its floors are covered with 5,000 gleaming silver tiles, weighing more than 5 tonnes.